chargebee/js-framework-adapters/README.md

 # Link packages
 pnpm link:all

+# Run chargebee-init in the target folder
+cd nextjs-app
+npx chargebee-init

+# Use the linked packages
+npm link @chargebee/nextjs chargebee-init-core

+# Build and start your app server!
 ```

 Once the packages are built and installed, running `npm|pnpm|bun` install _should_ use the local version of the package.
 The `chargebee-init` CLI should now be available in the global bin directory (if configured correctly), or can be invoked via `npx chargebee-init`

 #### Linking/Unlinking packages